FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 #### `LABEL` (Label) `g7:LABEL`

 A recommended short label to use in displaying information described by the superstructure to the user.
-Multiple labels may be provided for the same superstructure;
+Multiple labels may be provided for the same superstructure.
 As with other structures, those with the same qualifying substructures (such as `g7:LANG`) are in user preference order.

 #### `LANG` (Language) `g7:LANG`